OpenMusicKontrollers/mephisto.lv2/README.md

 inject it.
 Potential warnings and errors are reported in the plugin host's log and the UI itself.

+On hi-DPI displays, the UI scales automatically if you have set the correct DPI in your ~/.Xresources.

+    Xft.dpi: 200

+If not, you can manually set your DPI via environmental variable *D2TK_SCALE*:

+    export D2TK_SCALE=200

 #### Controls

 The plugin supports up to 16 controls implemented as LV2